gotunixcode/serenity/README.md

 ### Built With

 > We will be using a number of technologies to build Serenity.
+(The initial list)
 > - Docker
 > - Django/Python
 > - Celery